pingcap/docs-cn/statistics.md

 - Modify the `WITH NUM TOPN` parameter.
 TiDB stores the high-frequency (top x) data separately, with the other data stored in Count-Min Sketch.
 Therefore, to prevent a larger value and a smaller value from being hashed together, you can increase the value of `WITH NUM TOPN`.
 In TiDB, its default value is 20.
 The maximum value is 1024.
 For more information about this parameter, see [Full Collection](#full-collection).
 - Modify two parameters `WITH NUM CMSKETCH DEPTH` and `WITH NUM CMSKETCH WIDTH`.
 Both affect the number of hash buckets and the collision probability.
 You can increase the values of the two parameters appropriately according to the actual scenario to reduce the probability of hash collision, but at the cost of higher memory usage of statistics.
 In TiDB, the default value of `WITH NUM CMSKETCH DEPTH` is 5, and the default value of `WITH NUM CMSKETCH WIDTH` is 2048.
 For more information about the two parameters, see [Full Collection](#full-collection).

+## Top-N values

+Top-N values are values with the top N occurrences in a column or index.
+TiDB records the values and occurences of Top-N values.

 ## Collect statistics